Create Bacula tape storage#

 Note

-/dev/st4
+rather than /dev/st4

-letter in the device name has
+.
+The “n” letter in the device name indicates

-In modern operating systems the devices can be accessible via the symbolic links
+In modern operating systems the devices can be accessible via the symbolic

-created by the UDEV
+links created by the UDEV

-tape device unique hardware indentifiers and they are bound to the st
+hardware indentifiers and they are bound to the st

 or sg